brainvisa/casa-distro/doc/source/index.rst

 CASA = `CATI <http://cati-neuroimaging.com>`_ + `BrainVISA <http://brainvisa.info>`_

+When these two projects decided to use the same development and software delivery environment, the name CASA was choosen to name this environment.

 What is Casa-Distro ?
 ---------------------

-It's a development environment which helps to provide developers with a working development environment for BrainVISA and CATI tools.
+It's a development environment which helps to provide developers with a commont working development environment for BrainVISA and CATI tools.
+Before casa-distro each developer had its own development environment where all required development software and libraries was installed manually.
+It was impossible to keep the same version of all software in all environments.
+It was not unusual to discover difference of behaviour in software that was only due to diferrences between developpement environments.
+The more developpers were involved in the projects, the more difficulties were encoutered.
+It was become too difficult to maintain good quality software without a unified development environment.

-It provides `Singularity <https://www.sylabs.io/>`_ and `Docker <https://www.docker.com>`_ images compatible with BrainVISA distributions with all needed setup to build custom toolboxes, package them, and test them, in the same environment.
+Therefore, it was decided to create casa-distro to provide a complete development environment using a virtual applicance to host the compilation system. casa_distro supports two container technologies,`Singularity <https://www.sylabs.io/>`_ and `Docker <https://www.docker.com>`_ and on virtual machine technoloy : `VirtualBox <https://www.virtualbox.org/>`_.

-Casa-distro is the metronome and swiss knife for the management of compilation and publication of CASA software distributions.
-It is a metronome because the distribution procedures, and especially the distribution frequency, is defined in casa-distro documentation (`bioproj wiki <https://bioproj.extra.cea.fr/redmine/projects/catidev/wiki/Casa-distro>`_).
-It is a swiss knife because it provides a tool for the management of the whole distro creation pipeline (configuration source retrieval, compilation, packaging, publication, etc.).
+Casa-distro project is the metronome and swiss knife for the management of compilation and publication of CASA software distributions.
+It contains all tools to create and publish the virtual images as well as tools for the management of the whole distro creation pipeline (configuration source retrieval, compilation, packaging, publication, etc.).

 Use cases
 ---------